RubyLearning/blog/content/post/2009/06/09/interview-author-david-black.md

 ---
-title: 'Interview: Author David Black'
 author: Satish Talim
-date: 2009-06-09
-layout: post
-permalink: /2009/06/09/interview-author-david-black/
-keywords:
-  - David Black,The Well-Grounded Rubyist,Ruby programming,Book promotion
-description:
-  - 'Author David Black talks to RubyLearning about his book - The Well-Grounded Rubyist'
 categories:
 - Beginners
 - Book Promotions
 - Interview
 - Promotions
 - Ruby
+date: 2009-06-09
+description:
+- Author David Black talks to RubyLearning about his book - The Well-Grounded Rubyist
+keywords:
+- David Black,The Well-Grounded Rubyist,Ruby programming,Book promotion
+layout: post
+permalink: /2009/06/09/interview-author-david-black/
 tags:
 - Book promotion
 - David Black
 - ruby programming
 - The Well-Grounded Rubyist
+title: 'Interview: Author David Black'
 ---

 <div>
   <p class="alert">
     Our Book Promotion: &#8220;<strong>The Well-Grounded Rubyist</strong>&#8221; starts today.
 Win one of four books to be given out for active participation.
 The coolest thing?
 Author <b>David A. Black</b> will be on site to answer questions! <a href="http://rubylearning.com/blog/2009/05/29/book-promotion-the-well-grounded-rubyist/">Click here</a> for more details.
 Here, in this brief interview, Satish Talim of RubyLearning talks to David A. Black.